-Competition among rival businesses is hardly anything new, but there are some tactics that simply aren’t in the realm of legal practice.
-Competitors may vie for the same superstar salesperson, or they might bid for similar investors, clients, or partners, but some competitive tactics aren’t supportable, and they can result in serious repercussions.
-Employee poaching, or employee raiding, is one such example.
+Competition among rival businesses is nothing new, but there are some tactics that simply aren’t legal practices.
+Competitors may vie for the same superstar salesperson, or they might bid for similar investors, clients, or partners, but some competitive tactics aren’t supportable, and they can result in repercussions.
+Employee poaching, or employee raiding, is one such tactic.

 Employee poaching occurs when one competitor hires multiple employees from a competitor’s company.
 Assuming the company acquired these new workers intentionally, the term is called “poaching,” or “employee raiding.”
 Although employee poaching isn’t illegal as a direct offense, there are several ways in which the practice is considered unlawful.
 As a result, individuals or companies found guilty of employee raiding may face legal consequences.

-Employee poaching isn’t outright illegal in the state of Texas, but it often violates employment contracts, such as non-compete and non-solicitation agreements.
+Employee poaching isn’t illegal in the state of Texas, but it often violates employment contracts, such as non-compete and non-solicitation agreements.
 A non-compete agreement can include provisions that include scope of activity, location, and rival company employment, among other things.
-If, however, an employee broke their agreement while moving to a new place of employment, they could face legal ramifications from their previous employer such as injunctions and damages.
+If employees break that agreement by moving to a new place of employment, they could face legal ramifications such as injunctions, lawsuits, and monetary damages.